List of awards and nominations received by Lady Gaga

-In 2018, Gaga starred as a singer in the musical romance A Star Is Born, which garnered her the Critics' Choice Movie Award for Best Actress and the National Board of Review Award for Best Actress, as well as nominations for an Academy Award, a Golden Globe Award, a Screen Actors Guild Award and a BAFTA Award for Best Actress.
+In 2018, Gaga starred as a singer in the musical romance A Star Is Born, which garnered her the Critics' Choice Movie Award for Best Actress and the National Board of Review Award for Best Actress, as well as nominations for an Academy Award, a BAFTA Award, a Golden Globe Award, and a Screen Actors Guild Award for Best Actress.
 The same film's soundtrack earned her the BAFTA Award for Best Film Music and Grammy Award for Best Compilation Soundtrack for Visual Media.
-For its lead single "Shallow" (featuring Bradley Cooper), Gaga received an Academy Award, a Golden Globe Award for Best Original Song, a Critics' Choice Movie Award for Best Song and Grammy Awards for Best Pop Duo/Group Performance and Best Song Written for Visual Media, an award she also won the following year for "I'll Never Love Again".
-As a result, Gaga became the first woman in history to win an Academy Award, Grammy Award, BAFTA Award and Golden Globe Award in one single year.
+For its lead single "Shallow" (featuring Bradley Cooper), Gaga received an Academy Award and a Golden Globe Award for Best Original Song, a Critics' Choice Movie Award for Best Song and Grammy Awards for Best Pop Duo/Group Performance and Best Song Written for Visual Media, an award she also won the following year for "I'll Never Love Again".
+As a result, Gaga became the first woman in history to win an Academy Award, BAFTA Award, Golden Globe Award and Grammy Award in one single year.

-In 2020, Gaga's sixth album, Chromatica, yielded the single "Rain on Me", for which she won her second Grammy Award for Best Pop Duo/Group Performance — becoming the first all-female collaboration in history to win it.
-In the same year, at the MTV Video Music Awards, she was honored with the inaugural Tricon Award recognizing artists accomplished in different areas of the entertainment industry, and won four more awards, making her the third biggest winner in VMAs' history, with eighteen awards.
-In 2022, Gaga released the song "Hold My Hand", for the film, Top Gun: Maverick, earning her third Satellite Award for Best Original Song and nominations at major awards shows, with her third one for the Academy Award for Best Original Song.
+In 2020, Gaga's sixth album, Chromatica, yielded the single "Rain on Me" (with Ariana Grande), for which she won her second Grammy Award for Best Pop Duo/Group Performance — becoming the first all-female collaboration in history to win it.
+In the same year, at the MTV Video Music Awards, she was honored with the inaugural Tricon Award recognizing artists accomplished in different areas of the entertainment industry, and won four more awards, including Song of the Year, making her the fourth biggest winner in VMAs' history, with eighteen awards.
+In 2021, she starred as Patrizia Reggiani in the crime biopic House of Gucci, earning her the New York Film Critics Circle Award for Best Actress and nominations for a BAFTA Award, a Golden Globe Award, a Screen Actors Guild Award and a Critics' Choice Movie Award for Best Actress.